jiaweing/mysthud/README.md

 - and a few other huds that I forgot as this was made years ago

 Sounds
-- Main Menu Themes (Rock Version) by Friedrich Habetler Music - [YouTube](https://www.youtube.com/channel/UCxNHoPzGagd7YxvWavZj8Ag)
+- Friedrich Habetler Music - [YouTube](https://www.youtube.com/channel/UCxNHoPzGagd7YxvWavZj8Ag) (Main Menu Themes Rock Version)

 Screenshots
 ----